digitalrebar/doc/workloads/troubleshooting.rst

 ~~~~~~~

 If you are having trouble getting your SSH keys to work correctly, you may need to include the ``--clean-ids`` flag in the script.
+html
 Rebar creates a unique SSH key for each node created; consequently, you may also have orphaned Rebar SSH IDs with your provider.
 These can be safely removed with the Provider UI or CLI.

 Provider Failure
 ~~~~~~~~~~~~~~~~

 Provider node allocation sometimes fails.
 In these cases, the annealer will be stuck waiting for a node that never completes.
 For worker nodes, you can simply ``destroy`` the node and processing will continue.
 If the node was a master node, you may need to destroy the whole deployment and retry.

+See :ref:`troubleshoot_providers` for details about testing provider configuration.

 Script Failure
 ~~~~~~~~~~~~~~